 “One day,” writes McCloskey, “Little Sal went with her mother to Blueberry Hill to pick blueberries” – and thus begins Blueberries for Sal, the 1948 volume about young Sally.
 Her idea of helping her mother collect blueberries is to eat every berry she picks; her mother’s goal is to collect enough of the wild berries to can them for the winter.

-There’s nothing in the book to say that Sally’s mother did not have the 1946 edition of Fannie Farmer sitting in her Scott Island kitchen, waiting for their return.
+There’s nothing in the book to say that Sally’s mother did not have the 1946 edition of Fannie Farmer sitting in her Scott Island kitchen.

 In my copy, the section on canning begins on Page 496.